Harry Baird (footballer): Irish international

 When Baird was playing there were, in effect, two Ireland teams, chosen by two rival associations.
 Both associations, the Northern Ireland-based IFA and the Irish Free State-based FAI claimed jurisdiction over the whole of Ireland and selected players from the whole island.
 As a result, several notable Irish players from this era played for both teams.
 However each association challenged the selection policy of their rival and Baird found himself caught in the middle of one of several disputes.

 In May 1938, Baird, together with Jackie Brown and Walter McMillen, was one of three Northern Ireland-born players called up by the FAI XI to play in two friendlies against Czechoslovakia and Poland.
 However the IFA objected and Baird subsequently received a telegram from the English FA ordering him not to accept the offer on the grounds he was not born in the Irish Free State.
 Baird was bitterly disappointed at missing the chance of an international debut and was keen to play for financial reasons as much as anything.
 He was neutral about the dispute and was willing to play for either team.
 However facing suspension from the English FA, he eventually declined the FAI offer.

 While playing for Huddersfield Town, Baird subsequently made his only appearance for the IFA XI on 16 November 1938, in a 7–0 defeat to England at Old Trafford.
 The Second World War effectively put an end to Baird's international career.
 Earlier while playing for Linfield, Baird also represented the Irish League XI on two occasions in 1936.
-He scored on his debut against the Scottish League XI at Ibrox and then later assisted them to a 3–2 win against the English League XI.
+He scored on his debut against the Scottish Football League XI at Ibrox and then later assisted them to a 3–2 win against the English League XI.